Zopherus/Zopherus.github.io/index.md

 The choice of loss function is straightforward.
 We compute the binary cross entropy for each label entry and add them together.

 ### Evaluation Metrics
 Evaluation for a multilabel classifier is more challenging than that for a one-label classifier.
 Counting exact match is usually not preferred since it is too strict.
 Therefore the evaluation metrics for multilabel classification should be different from those of one-label classification.
 We considered four types of evaluation metrics summarized by (Sorower, 2017).
 They are example-based metrics, label-based macro averaged metrics, and label-based micro averaged metrics.
 We can compute precision, recall, and F1-measure in each of those types of metrics.
+Since F1-measure is the harmonic mean of precision and recall, we focus on F1-measure in example-based and label-based methods.

 ### Hyperparameter Tuning
 ...